All Episodes

 Phil Collins and a funny thing happened on the stairway to heaven.

-No, I'm sorry, it's a World Net Daily story that uh that ran uh July 22nd, 2005.
+It's a World Net Daily story that ran July 22nd, 2005.

 Teacher principal forced Bush portrait to be yanked.

-Instructor files federal lawsuit, claiming Republican activism led to her job loss.
+Instructor files federal lawsuit claiming Republican activism led to her job loss.

-A portrait of President Bush has led to the filing of a federal lawsuit after a New York screw teacher says that she was ordered to remove the image from a display of U.S. presidents and ultimately was forced to resign her position.
+A portrait of President Bush has led to the filing of a federal lawsuit after a New York scruel teacher says that she was ordered to remove the image from a display of U.S. presidents and ultimately was forced to resign her position.

 That sounds like something that ought to be in North Korea.